gyosh/pdfast/README.md

 ## getUnifiedMinMax(arr, options)

 Takes the same options as `create`.
-Returns an object with key `min` and `max.
+Returns an object with key `min` and `max`.

-If you left `min` or `max` or both to be falsey, it will be filled with number which will fit the data distribution.
+If you left `min` or `max` or both to be non number, it will be filled with number which will fit the data distribution.

 ## getUnifiedMinMaxMulti([arr1, arr2, ...], options)

 Similar with `getUnifiedMinMax`, but takes list of arrays.

-The generated `min` and `max` will fit all the arrays' distribution.
+The generated `min` and/or `max` will fit all the arrays' distribution.

 Useful when trying to generate pdf for multiple labelled data and want to display them in the same chart.
 With same `min` and `max`, one can combine the pdf correctly.

 # License